radext-wg/draft-ietf-radext-deprecate-radius/draft-ietf-radext-deprecate-radius.md

 RADIUS crypto-agility was first mandated as future work by RFC 6421.
 The outcome of that work was the publication of RADIUS over TLS (RFC 6614) and RADIUS over DTLS (RFC 7360) as experimental documents.
 Those transport protocols have been in wide-spread use for many years in a wide range of networks.
 They have proven their utility as replacements for the previous UDP (RFC 2865) and TCP (RFC 6613) transports.
 With that knowledge, the continued use of insecure transports for RADIUS has serious and negative implications for privacy and security.

+The recent publication of the "Blast RADIUS" exploit has shown that RADIUS needs to be updated.
 It is no longer acceptable for RADIUS to rely on MD5 for security.
 It is no longer acceptable to send device or location information in clear text across the wider Internet.
-This document therefore deprecates insecure uses of RADIUS, and mandates the use of secure TLS-based transport layers.
+This document therefore deprecates many insecure practices in RADIUS, and mandates the use of secure TLS-based transport layers.
 We also discuss related security issues with RADIUS, and give many recommendations for practices which increase security and privacy.

 --- middle

 # Introduction

 The RADIUS protocol {{RFC2865}} was first standardized in 1997, though its roots go back much earlier to 1993.
-The protocol uses MD5 {{RFC1321}} to sign some packets types, and to obfuscate certain attributes such as User-Password.
+The protocol uses MD5 {{RFC1321}} to authenticate some packets types, and to obfuscate certain attributes such as User-Password.
 As originally designed, Access-Request packets were entirely unauthenticated, and could be trivially spoofed as discussed in {{RFC3579}} Section 4.3.2.
-In order to prevent such spoofing, that specification defined the Message-Authenticator attribute ({{RFC3579}} Section 3.2) which allowed for packets to carry a signature based on HMAC-MD5.
+In order to prevent such spoofing, that specification defined the Message-Authenticator attribute ({{RFC3579}} Section 3.2) which allowed for packets to carry an additional authentication field based on HMAC-MD5.

+The insecurity of MD5 has been known for a long time.
+It was first noted in relation to RADIUS in 1996 on the IETF RADIUS working group mailing list {{MD5-1996}}, which also discussed using an HMAC construct to increase security.
+The first recorded comment that Access-Request packets could be spoofed was on the RADIUS working group mailing list {{DATTACK}} in 1998.
+There was substantial further discussions about the lack of integrity checks on the list over the next few years.
+The only recorded conclusion was the definition of Message-Authenticator as an optional HMAC-based attribute.

+This lack of integrity checks for Access-Request packets was deemed acceptabled for some situations in {{RFC2869, Section 7.1}}:

+> Access-Request packets with a User-Password establish the identity of
+> both the user and the NAS sending the Access-Request, because of the
+> way the shared secret between NAS and RADIUS server is used.

+This conclusion is incorrect, because it does not address the issue of dictionary attacks, however.
+The text continues with an acknowledgement that:

+> Access-Request packets with CHAP-Password or EAP-Message do not have
+> a User-Password attribute, so the Message-Authenticator attribute
+> should be used in access-request packets that do not have a User-
+> Password, in order to establish the identity of the NAS sending the
+> request.

+This text was non-normative, and it appears that no implementation followed this suggestion.

+The packet forgery issue was further discussed in 2004 in {{RFC3579, Section 4}}, and again in 2007 in {{?RFC5080, Section 2.2.2}}.
+That document suggested that implementations require the use of Message-Authenticator in order to prevent forgery:

+> However, Access-Request packets not containing a Message-
+> Authenticator attribute ...  may
+> be trivially forged.
+To avoid this issue, server implementations may
+> be configured to require the presence of a Message-Authenticator
+> attribute in Access-Request packets.
+Requests not containing a
+> Message-Authenticator attribute MAY then be silently discarded.

+To our knowledge, only two RADIUS servers implemented even this limited suggestion.
+At the time of publication of {{?RFC5080}}, there was no consensus to require the use of Message-Authenticator in all Access-Request packets.
+If this recommendation had instead been made mandatory, then the recent Blast RADIUS vulnerability would have been prevented.

-The state of MD5 security was discussed in {{RFC6151}}, which led to the state of RADIUS security being reviewed in {{RFC6421}} Section 3.
-The outcome of that review was the remainder of {{RFC6421}}, which created crypto-agility requirements for RADIUS.  {{RFC6151}} Section 2 states:
+The state of MD5 security was again discussed in {{RFC6151}}, which states in Section 2:

 > MD5 is no longer acceptable where collision resistance is required such as digital signatures.

+That statement led to RADIUS security being reviewed in {{RFC6421, Section 3}}.
+The outcome of that review was the text in the remainder of {{RFC6421}}, which created crypto-agility requirements for RADIUS.
+The main outcome of those requirements was not any change to RADIUS, but instead the definition of RADIUS/TLS in {{RFC6614}}, and RADIUS over DTLS in {{RFC7360}}.
+The secondary outcome was a conclusion that adding crypto-agility to RADIUS was likely not a good idea, and that standardizing RADIUS over TLS instead was significantly better.

+While the RADIUS over TLS work is ongoing at the time of this writing, there are still a large number of sites using RADIUS over UDP.
+Those sites need to be supported and secured until they can migrate to TLS.

-This text is directly applicable to RADIUS.
-Despite {{RFC6151}} being over a decade old as of the time of this writing, there has been no progress towards addressing the use of MD5 in the RADIUS protocol.
-This document addresses that problem.
+To summarize, {{RFC6151}} is over a decade old as of the time of this writing.  {{?RFC5080}} is almost two decades old.
+The acknowledgment that Access-Request packets lack integrity checks is almost three decades old.
+Over that entire span of time, there has been no solution for addressing the use of MD5 in the RADIUS protocol.
+This document offers that solution: deprecate insecure practices, and mandate secure ones.

 It is no longer acceptable for RADIUS to rely on MD5 for security.
 It is no longer acceptable to send device or location information in clear text across the wider Internet.
-This document therefore deprecates insecure uses of RADIUS, and mandates the use of secure TLS-based transport layers.
+This document therefore deprecates all insecure uses of RADIUS, and mandates the use of secure TLS-based transport layers.
 We also discuss related security issues with RADIUS, and give many recommendations for practices which increase security and privacy.

+## RADIUS over the Internet

-RADIUS was historically secured with IPSec, as described in {{RFC3579}} Section 4.2:
+As the insecurity of MD5 has been well known for decades, RADIUS traffic over the Internet was historically secured with IPSec as described in {{RFC3579, Section 4.2}}:

 > To address the security vulnerabilities of RADIUS/EAP,
 > implementations of this specification SHOULD support IPsec